hacoo/dougchess-cpp/README.md

 ## Playing against the AI
 Clicking on pieces in the browser interface will allow you to move them.
 You may ask the AI to make a move at any time by hitting the chess_moveAlphabeta button.
 This button includes two
 parameters: the maximum search duration and the maximum search depth.
-Increase the search depth for more challenging play but slower moves.
+Increase the search depth and duration for more challenging play but slower moves.

 ## Challenging other AIs